-- Sensory processing is the way in which the brain receives, integrates and regulates the information received from all eight senses to produce a response.
-It is a neurological process. - Research shows that more than 70% of autistic children display sensory processing differences.
-[Esposito, et. al., (2019)] - Sensory processing differences are included within the diagnostic criteria for autism. - It is important to note that not all autistic young people will have sensory processing differences.
+- Sensory processing is the way in which the brain receives, integrates and regulates the information received from all eight senses, to produce a response.
+It is a neurological process. - For example, if you think about what is involved in moving your hand away from a hot iron: - First you receive the input from the sensory receptors in your hand to tell you the iron is hot - This information is processed and related to previous experiences - A response is generated in this example it is pulling your hand away from the hot iron. - Research shows that more than 70% of autistic young people display sensory processing differences.
+[Esposito, et. al., (2019)] - Sensory processing differences are included as a core part of autism in diagnostic criteria. - Sensory processing differences can contribute to other areas of autism, such as a preference for sameness.
+For instance, autistic individuals might like to follow a certain route to school because their sensory experience is then more predictable and easier to manage. - It is important to note that not all autistic individuals will have sensory processing differences.
 Likewise, not all individuals with sensory processing differences are autistic.